 PLCY 704 introduced students to the historical context of economic policy decisions and to the policy impacts of economic decisions.
 PLCY 870 course builds on that and helps prepare students for a deeper review of economic policy, including the theoretical foundations for economic policy.
 Again, this will occur in a broader historical context, so that as students begin to develop a research emphasis for their dissertation, they will have the proper context for doing so.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 700-750 words and incorporate ideas and citations from all of the required readings and presentations for the assigned module/week in addition to two scholarly sources.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
+Each thread must be 700-750 words and incorporate ideas and citations from all of the Learn Items for the assigned Module: Week in addition to two scholarly sources.
 In addition to the thread, the student must reply to at least 2 other classmates’ threads.
 Each reply must be 250-300 words and include citations from the required reading and presentations and at least two scholarly sources.
 Each thread and reply must follow current Turabian format.

 Essay Assignments (8)